AriFordsham/GHCWiki/commentary/coding-style.md

 - Cite a particular Trac ticket that this bit of code deals with
 - Cite a test case in the test suite that illustrates it

+## Longer comments or architectural commentary

+Comments with a broad scope, describing the architecture or workings of more than one module, belong here in the commentary rather than in the code.
+Put the URL for the relevant commentary page in a comment in the code itself, and also put URLs for all relevant commentary pages in a comment at the top of each module.

 ## Warnings